Unforgettable film, innovation and consistency of offer are at the core of Curzon.

-As of 2015, Curzon Cinema is the first independent cinema group in the UK to pay the Living Wage.
+In 2015 Curzon became the first independent cinema group in the UK to pay the Living wage

 CURZON MAYFAIR OPENS